A guide to SFF PCs (WIP)

 Many other brands and models are available on the market.

 For second-hand options, i recommend Lenovo, Dell, and HP.
-These brands offer plenty of affordable models that are often upgradable (RAM, SSD, CPU, PSU).
+These brands offer plenty of affordable models that are often upgradable (RAM, SSD, CPU, PSU) and great Linux compatibility.

 ARM SFF PCs

-- Limited software compatibility: They are not compatible with traditional x86/PC software.
+- Limited software compatibility: They are not compatible with traditional x86/PC software and drivers can be missing or outdated.

 - Limited upgrade options: Components are often soldered and non-replaceable.

-- Lower performance: Compared to x86 counterparts, ARM-based SFF PCs may struggle with demanding tasks.
+- Lower performance: Compared to x86 counterparts, ARM-based SFF PCs may struggle with demanding tasks (encoding, gaming, etc.).

 In this guide, we will focus on x86 SFF PCs and the Raspberry Pi.